Configure user-defined groups in SEM

 In the Name field, enter a nickname for the element.
 This name is for reference only.

 - In the Value field, enter a value to define the element.
-Consider using wildcard characters, such as asterisks (*), to abbreviate these entries.
-For example:
+You can use wildcard characters, such as asterisks (*), to abbreviate these entries.

 - In the description field, enter a description (optional), and then click Add.

 In the elements list, you can search for a specific element, and select an element to edit the values or delete it.
 You can also export the elements to a CSV file to import into other user-defined groups.

 - Continue to add elements as needed, and then click Next.

 - Add your group name and description (optional), and then click Create.
 The new group appears in the user-defined groups list, and can now be used when configuring rules and filters.

 - To edit a user-defined group, select a group in the list, and then click Edit on the toolbar.
 In the Refine Results pane, you can also filter the groups by the modifier and the time last modified.